Malini

 Let's explore some iconic brand marks that have left an indelible mark on the world:

-7. Google: Google's colorful and playful logo is instantly recognizable, representing the brand's commitment to creativity and innovation in the digital world.
+Google: Google's colourful and playful logo is instantly recognisable, representing the brand's commitment to creativity and innovation in the digital world.

 Brand marks play a pivotal role in shaping a brand's identity and perception in the market.
 With their rich history, diverse usage, and numerous iconic examples, brand marks have become a fundamental aspect of modern branding.
 They leave a lasting impression on consumers' minds and foster brand loyalty by establishing a visual connection between businesses and their target audiences.